News and Events Archive (1996-2013)

-Convenor: Dr Claire Hooker, coordinator, Medical Humanities, and President, AMH (ANZ).
+Convenor: Dr Claire Hooker, Medical Humanities Coordinator and President AMH (ANZ)

-A one-day workshop on biopolitics, biosecurity and warfare
+One-day workshop on biopolitics, biosecurity and warfare, 11 November 2009

 Law in the Time of Anthrax

-Presented by Dr Christian Enemark, Centre for International Security
+Presented by Dr Christian Enemark, Centre for International Security, 12 March 2009

-Congratulations to our colleague Wendy Lipworth, who was awarded her PhD on the 18th of December, 2009.
+♠ Congratulations to Wendy Lipworth, who was awarded her PhD on 18 December 2009.
 Dr Lipworth’s thesis is titled Rehabilitating the Social in Biomedical Publishing: Embracing Community and Intersubjectivity in Manuscript Review.

-Congratulations to our colleague Professor Warwick Anderson (History), who has won the 2009 NSW Premier’s General History Prize for his extraordinary recent book, The Collectors of Lost Souls: Turning Kuru Scientists into Whitemen (Johns Hopkins University Press).
+♠ Congratulations to Professor Warwick Anderson (History), who won the 2009 NSW Premier’s General History Prize for his extraordinary recent book, The Collectors of Lost Souls: Turning Kuru Scientists into Whitemen (Johns Hopkins University Press).
 The judge’s comments can be found on the Arts NSW website.

 The 2007 NSW Mental Health Act – The Patient, the Community and Values